RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Raza syed
+Name: Shezad ul Haq
-Registration Number: BSNU25101040
+Registration Number: BSNU25101020

 This repository is created as part of Lab Activity #1.